plone/training/docs/customizing-volto-light-theme/creating-new-project.md

 ---
 myst:
   html_meta:
-    'description': 'Learn How to customize the Footer of the page' 'property=og:description': 'Learn How to customize the Footer of the page' 'property=og:title': 'Footer customization'
-    'keywords': 'Plone, Volto, Training, Theme, Footer'
+    "description": "Create a new project with Plone and Volto" "property=og:description": "Create a new project with Plone and Volto" "property=og:title": "Create a new project with Plone and Volto" "keywords": "Plone, Volto, Training, Theme, Footer"
 ---

-# Creating a New Project with Plone and Volto
+# Create a new project with Plone and Volto

 Follow the steps below to create a new project using Plone 6 and Volto.
 This guide assumes you have `pipx` installed.

-### Step 1: Install CookiePlone
+## Step 1: install Cookieplone

-First, install `cookieplone`—a tool for setting up new Plone projects—using `pipx`:
+First, install Cookieplone—a tool for setting up new Plone projects—using `pipx`:

 ```shell
 pipx install cookieplone
 ```

-### Step 2: Create the Project
+## Step 2: create the project

 Once Cookieplone is installed, run the command below to start the project creation process: